 Anyone who feels blamed feels threatened and defensive.
 The natural fight-flight-freeze reaction kicks in.
 Emotions heat up.
 The thinking brain shuts off.
 Angry words reflect angrier feelings.
 No one can speak gently from the softer feelings under the harsh ones.

 The first step out of the cycle starts with slowing things down.
 Take a break from the argument.
 Let everyone cool off.
 Then reflect by yourself, with a journal, or with a supportive friend.

 To understand what’s driving thoughts about who’s at fault, we have to listen to the story we tell ourselves.
 Listen to your own narrative.
 Then look for the courage to challenge it.

+It’s normal to imagine your partner’s reasons for what happened.
 Is that story the whole truth?
 Is it proof your partner doesn’t love you, when they set you off?
-What do you need to feel okay about the situation?
-What does your partner need?

 Name the feelings and needs you find.
 This step is key to helping you and your partner understand each other.